snowplow-archive/cloudfront-log-deserializer/README.md

 ## Differences from S3LogDeserializer

-This Deserializer has slightly different behaviour from the first party S3LogDeserializer:
+This Deserializer has slightly different behaviour from the [S3LogDeserializer] [s3logdeserializer] which comes as part of the Apache Hive project:

 * TODO